How to Migrate WordPress from Localhost to Live: A Step-by-Step Guide

 Your WordPress site consists of files and a WordPress database, both of which need to be moved.
 The first thing you’ll do is export your local database.

-Pro Tip: Make sure to note down your database name, user, and password for future reference.
+Pro Tip: Be sure to record your database name, username, and password for future reference.

 Explore: How to Repair and Fix WordPress Database